ofekfanian/CardGame/README.md

 ## 📌 About The Project

 **CardGame** is a two-player War-style card game where your side of the board is determined by your real-world location.
 Players on the East side get red cards, West side gets black cards.
-Each round, two cards are revealed automatically — the stronger card wins points.
+Each round, two cards are revealed automatically; the stronger card wins points.
 After 10 rounds, the winner is displayed on the summary screen.

 ---